choojs/nanoscheduler/README.md

 [![npm version][2]][3] [![build status][4]][5]
 [![downloads][8]][9] [![js-standard-style][10]][11]

 Schedule work to be completed when the user agent is idle.
+Weighs 270 bytes compressed.

 ## Usage
 ```js